 “I am passionate about positioning God’s people for His transformational healing, wholeness, and freedom.
 I try to live by my favorite life verse:” Trust in the Lord with all your heart and lean not on your own understanding in all your ways acknowledge Him and He will make your path straight.
 Proverbs 3:5

-Brenda Coffin, is a licensed Therapist, Professional Certified Coach, and Spiritual Director.
+Rev. Brenda Coffin, is a commissioned UMC Deacon, a licensed Therapist, Professional Certified Coach, and Spiritual Director.
 Brenda earned a Masters of Social Science degree from Bryn Mawr College of Social Work and Social Research in clinical social work in 1998 and is a graduate of the Institute for Life Coach Training in 2006.
 She is recognized as a Professional Certified Coach by the International Coach Federation.
 Brenda completed her two-year Certification in Formational Prayer and Inner Healing in 2012 through the Institute of Formational Counseling at Ashland Theological Seminary.
 She became a Spiritual Director after completing a two-year Spiritual Direction program at Kairos School of Spiritual Formation in 2014.

 Brenda received a certificate in Spiritual Deepening and Contemplative Leadership through Oasis Ministries for Spiritual Development embracing both Practice and Presence aimed at personal transformation, leadership formation, and leading groups and retreats in contemplation.